luigimassagallerano/JavaThreadContention/README.md

 The test needs three args:

-1. <b>N</b>: Number of Thread
+1. <b>N</b>: Number of Threads
-2. <b>Modality</b>: 0 = AVOID CONTENTION or 1 = WITH CONTENTION
+2. <b>Modality</b>: 0 = AVOID CONTENTION; 1 = WITH CONTENTION (AtomicLong); 2 = WITH CONTENTION (Synchronized Method)
-3. <b>M</b>: Number of loops
+3. <b>M</b>: Number of loops (Increment operations)

 The test will create and start <b>N Threads</b> in the specified <b>Modality</b>.
-The Threads will perform <b>M loops</b> of operation.
+The Threads will perform <b>M loops</b>, incrementing a variable in every loop.

++ If the modality is <b>CONTENTION_ATOMIC_LONG</b>, every Thread will contribute directly to the final result, mantaining consistency through java.util.concurrent.atomic.AtomicInteger.

-+ If the modality is <b>CONTENTION</b>, every Thread will build directly the final result, synchronizing each other through a java.util.concurrent.atomic.AtomicInteger.
++ If the modality is <b>CONTENTION_SYNC</b>, every Thread will contribute directly to the final result, synchronizing each other through a synchornized method.

-+ If the modality is <b>AVOID CONTENTION</b>, every Thread will avoid contention incrementing an int in a reserved array position.
-Only in the end, after the main Thread joins the other Threads, the final result will be built summing all the array values.
++ If the modality is <b>AVOID_CONTENTION</b>, every Thread will avoid contention incrementing a long in a reserved array position.
+Only in the end, after the main Thread have joined all the other Threads, the final result will be built summing all the array values.

 In the end the Test will print the result and the time it took to calculate it.